bangalorebits/bangalorebits-hugo/content/post/episodes/welcome.md

 ---
 <P style="text-align: justify">

 **Bangalore Bits** is a **weekly** podcast created to follow *emerging technologies*.
 We mostly keep our discussions focused around capturing developer *stories*, *tools* they use, *technologies* they are passionate about and interesting *projects* they are working on so forth.
-Sometimes we gravitate towards *technology news* thats emerging from **India** and global *tech events*.
+Sometimes we gravitate towards *technology news* that's emerging from **India** and global *tech events*.

-*Software Engineering, Software Architecture, Developer Toolchain, Product Design and Product Development* are the broader themes for **Banglaore Bits**.
+*Software Engineering, Software Architecture, Developer Toolchain, Social Coding, Product Design and Product Development* are the broader themes for **Banglaore Bits**.
 </P>
 <!--more-->